Inclusion Tips for the Holidays

 - Going to see Santa?
 Check to see if they have a signing santa option.
 If not, let Santa know your child is deaf or hard of hearing and give him a few tips so he can accommodate.

 - Check your local listings or local community groups/networks, any Deaf community events happening in your area?
 Plan a fun family outing and attend.

 Day Of: You have prepared, so you and your child feel excited about the festivities.

 - Interpret for your child if and when needed.
 An excellent place to interpret is at the dinner table to ensure your child has access to what is happening around them.

 - Everyone enjoys learning the signs for the various holidays.
-Have your child teach the relatives those signs and other signs IF your child is interested in doing that.
+Have your child teach the relatives those signs and other signs IF and only if your child is interested & excited about doing that.
 Make it a fun activity.
 You can even prepare sign language placemats with signs for the main dishes or tent cards ahead of time and make it fun for everyone!

 - Sometimes it can be hard for the child with hearing loss to get involved in the meal once everyone starts visiting, discuss some solutions with your child if they are interested in that.
 For example, give your child a flash light - when they want to initiate a topic or make a comment, he/she can flicker the light, so they get everyone’s attention.

 - Give your child a job that encourages them to interact with guests i.e. taking coats, setting the table with someone else.